Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 Students by the end of the course will be able to ...

-1. Build a simple app using AutoLayout
+1. Build an app using UIKit basic components including: UIViews, UIViewControllers, UITableViews, UICollectionViews and custom cells.
+1. Apply AutoLayout & Size Classes to achieve a good distribution of elements in different screen sizes and orientations.
-1. Recognize MVC in a basic iOS app
+1. Implement MVC in a basic iOS app, understanding the separation of concerns for each component.
-1. Build an app using (UIKit)Views/ViewControllers/TableViews/Cells etc
-1. Describe passing information between ViewControllers and back using Segues and manual navigation
+1. Pass information between view controllers using segues and also using the manual approach.
+1. Apply different techniques to find and solve bugs within Xcode.

 ## Schedule